-This page lists a few resources for programmers interested in leaning about the Go language.
+This page lists a few resources for programmers interested in learning about the Go language.

 Installing Go and configuring your workspace